Judge Dredd (IDW Publishing): Judge Dredd – Classics

 Starting with a Free Comic Book Day issue in May 2013, and an ongoing series later in July 2013, IDW began publishing classic Judge Dredd stories in full color.
 The FCBD issue contains the first Judge Death story.
 From there, the series continued with the "Block Mania" / "The Apocalypse War" storyline.
 Eight issues in the ongoing series were released.

 Mars Attacks Judge Dredd

 In September 2013, a new four-issue mini-series started as part of the IDW-wide Mars Attacks cross-over event.
 The Martians have decided on a subtler infiltration of Earth...through Mega-City One's criminal element.
 They are more than willing to sit back and have their Earth-bound agents buy out the competition with legitimate tactics.
 For now.

 Judge Dredd – Mega-City Two: City of Courts

 Starting in January 2014, IDW began publishing a five-issue mini-series titled Mega-City Two: City of Courts.
 The city that has unfolded from the remains of Hollywood is not quite like Mega-City One.
 The Judges are forced to carry stun-guns only and nearly everyone is interested in fame and glory — quite possibly, before justice.
 Dredd, however, is keeping his cool as he's sent in to teach Mega City Two a lesson.
+Written by Douglas Wolk, art by Ulises Farinas.